allycfeng/django-practice/README.md

 # Simple Poll Application
-Built upon Heroku Django Starter Template
+This is a practice application built upon Heroku Django Starter Template

 ## Features
 - Vote for questions and view results.